boazbk/tcs/lec_26_quantum_computing.md

 As counter-intuitive as these concepts are, they have been experimentally confirmed, so we just have to live with them.

-> ### {.remark title="More on quantum" #quantumsources}
-The discussion in this lecture is quite brief and somewhat superficial.
+The discussion in this chapter of quantum mechanics in general and quantum computing in particular is quite brief and superficial, the  "bibliographical notes" section ([quantumbibnotessec](){.ref}) contains references and links to many other resources that cover this material in more depth.
-The chapter on quantum computation in my [book with Arora](http://theory.cs.princeton.edu/complexity/) (see [draft here](http://theory.cs.princeton.edu/complexity/ab_quantumchap.pdf)) is one relatively short resource that contains essentially everything we discuss here and more.
-See also this [blog post of Aaronson](http://www.scottaaronson.com/blog/?p=208) for a high level explanation of Shor's algorithm which ends with links to several more detailed expositions.
-[This lecture](http://www.scottaaronson.com/democritus/lec14.html) of Aaronson contains a great discussion of the feasibility of quantum computing (Aaronson's [course lecture notes](http://www.scottaaronson.com/democritus/default.html) and the [book](http://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) that they spawned are fantastic reads as well).
-The videos of [Umesh Vazirani'z EdX course](https://www.youtube.com/playlist?list=PLDAjb_zu5aoFazE31_8yT0OfzsTcmvAVg) are an accessible and recommended introduction to quantum computing.
-See the "bibliographical notes" section at the end of this chapter for more resources.

 ## Quantum computing and computation - an executive summary.